Frederick James Cations (1893-1975)Subject

 Medals & Entitlements:

-No War Service Medals are listed on his service recorded.
+No war service medals are listed on his service record.

 His first Good Conduct Badge was approved on 9 May 1916, after 3 years service.